SP4CEBARsystems/Auto-Touchpad-Mouse-Emulator/README.md

 This allows your right hand to press mouse buttons while controlling the touchpad with its thumb, allowing applications that require the use of a mouse to be operated from the touchpad.
 Examples of such applications include Solidworks, blender, and games like Minecraft or Fortnite.

 ## Key Map
+The key map below only applies while the touchpad is touched, all keys will behave normally otherwise.
 | Key | Mapped |
 |---|---|
 | J | Left Mouse Button |